top of page

 Over the next few years, the fabric of the chapel was substantially altered or obscured by walls, rendering the building unusable as a place of worship.
 And the chapel’s demise as a place of worship seems to have coincided with a gradual decline in numbers of pilgrims to the well.
 As a contrast, we have two distinguished authors as sources.
 Writing in 1724, Daniel Defoe claimed in his ‘Tour thro England and Wales’, that the numbers of pilgrims,

-However, by the time Dr Johnson and his friend Hester Thrale visited Holywell in 1774, those ‘throngs’ had declined significantly.
-Thrale claims,
+However, by the time Dr Johnson and his friend Hester Thrale visited Holywell in August 1774, those ‘throngs’ had declined significantly.
+Thrale seems to link the decline to the,

 So, Defoe’s throngs of 1724 had fallen to a single individual bathing by 1774.
 This in itself is no definitive evidence of a decline, but in 1796, Thomas Pennant writes,